 "unconsolidated pale-reddish-brown pebble, cobble, and boulder conglomerate, forms bouldercovered slopes.
 Clasts are mainly Precambrian quartzite and are tan, gray, or purple; matrix is mainly poorly consolidated sand and silt."
 A generalized bedding attitude shows this unit striking due north and dipping 10 degrees to the east.
-This map forms the basemap for the Regional Geology Map 1 (Figure A-7).
-Coogan and King (2001) produced a regional-scale geologic map that covered the property; this map shows the property to be near the contact between undifferentiated mass-movement deposits and the Wasatch Formation.
-Western Geologic (2012) identified a number of landslide deposits contained within the Powder Mountain Resort expansion area (Regional Geology Map 2, Figure A-8).
-In this map, the property is not located within mapped landslide deposits, though deposits mapped as "mixed slope colluvium, shallow landslides, and talus," and a large Holocene to Late Pleistocene landslide deposit have been mapped within 500 feet of the southern margin of the property.
-Finally, Coogan and King (2016) updated their 2001 map, which shows the property to be entirely located within the Wasatch Formation, with young landslide deposits (Qms) mapped within 500 feet to the west and south of the property (Regional Geology Map 3, Figure A-9).
-A nearby bedding attitude shows the Wasatch Formation to be striking nearly due north and dipping at 5 degrees to the east.
+This map forms the basemap for the Regional Geology Map 1 (Figure A-6).
+Coogan and King (2001) produced a regional-scale geologic map that covered the property; this map also shows the property to be largely underlain by the Wasatch Formation.
+Western Geologic (2012) identified a number of landslide deposits contained within the Powder Mountain Resort expansion area (Regional Geology Map 2, Figure A-7).
+In this map, the property is not located within mapped landslide deposits, though deposits mapped as "mixed slope colluvium, shallow landslides, and talus" are found approximately 100 feet south of the southern margin of the property, with a large Holocene to Late Pleistocene landslide deposit mapped approximately 300 feet south of the southern margin of the property.
+Finally, Coogan and King (2016) updated their 2001 map, which shows the property to be entirely underlain by the Wasatch Formation (map unit Tw), with landslide deposits located approximately 275 feet southeast of the property (Regional Geology Map 3, Figure A-8).
+The landslide deposits (Qms) are described as "poorly sorted clay- to boulder-sized material; includes slides, slumps, and locally flows and floods; generally characterized by hummocky topography, main and internal scarps, and chaotic bedding in displaced blocks."
+Wasatch Formation bedrock in the area is shown to be striking approximately to the north-northeast, and dipping approximately 5 degrees to the eastsoutheast.